-- Social factors, such as income, poverty, education, and economic opportunity are entangled with health behaviors, such as smoking and engaging in physical activity. - The US health care delivery system has historically engaged in systematic segregation and discrimination of patients based on race & ethnicity, the effects of which persist to this day.
+- Social factors, such as income, poverty, education, and economic opportunity are entangled with health behaviors, such as smoking and engaging in physical activity. - For Blacks/African Americans, the average annual cost for health insurance is almost 20% of the median household income. - The US health care delivery system has historically engaged in systematic segregation and discrimination of patients based on race & ethnicity, the effects of which persist to this day.
 Hospitals and clinics that were once designated for Black and Brown patients continue to experience significant financial constraints and are often under-resourced.
 This results in inequities in access to quality health care and contributes to racial & ethnic health disparities. - Issues of economic inequality and racism reach everywhere including our food system.
 Recognizing racism as foundational in the food system helps explain why people of color suffer disproportionately from its resource inequities and diet related diseases. - Not all families who need food assistance can access it.
 For example, Missouri's SNAP application asks if anyone in the household has been convicted of a federal or state drug felony.
 If they answer yes, they are deemed ineligible for the program.